Scottish fiddling: Cape Breton, Nova Scotia

 Cape Breton musicians promote their music as a style of Scottish music, though some purists argue that the location of Cape Breton in Canada should disqualify it from being given the same treatments as those of Scotland.
 Piano accompaniment and a dance rhythm are notable features, often complemented with step dancing.
 Cape Breton music has been substantially influenced by Celtic immigration to the Americas.
+While the Cape Breton style has differed over time from the Scottish style it has kept some of the same stylistic points, one of which is the accentuated up-driven bow.